MileHacker Logo

 Coastal Location and Urban Layout

 Rabat sits on Morocco's Atlantic coast, at the mouth of the Bou Regreg River.
-This location gives the city a pleasant climate, with ocean breezes.
+This spot gives the city a pleasant climate, with ocean breezes.
 The river separates Rabat from its twin city, Salé, and small boat taxis connect the pair.
 The city's coastal position also means access to beaches and a refreshing maritime influence.

 Strategic Position